topogram/topogram.github.io/faq.md

 See the [How It Works](/HowItWorks) section.

 #### How can I start to use Topogram ?
-* Download and install Topogram on your own computer by following the [Install instructions](/install).
+Download and install Topogram on your own computer by following the instructions on the [Github rep](http://github.com/topogram/topogram)
-* If you need to deploy it on a web server, just use the scripts at [topogram-deploy](https://github.com/topogram/topogram-deploy).
-The instructions are in the README file.
-* Topogram is also available as an online service on [app.topogram.io](https://app.topogram.io).

 #### Which technology does Topogram use ?
-* All data analysis (crunch numbers, NLP, etc.) are made with [Python](http://python.org)
-* The web server is made with Python [Flask](http://flask.readthedocs.org) for the API, and use Redis for workers and Mongo for data storage.
-A mySQL/SQLite db is used to store user-related  informations (emails, passwords, contents, etc.)
-* The client is made with Meteor JS and use [d3.js](http://d3js.org), [Leaflet](http://leaflet.org) and [Cytoscape](http://js.cytoscape.org) to draw visualizations, networks and maps.
+Topogram is written in Javascript and make use of different frameworks for real-time data manipulations and visualization, such as : [Meteor JS](http://meteor.com), [Cytoscape](http://js.cytoscape.org), [d3.js](http://d3js.org) or [Leaflet](http://leaflet.org).

 #### Where does Topogram come from ?
 *Topogram* is evolved from the phD research of [Clément Renaud](http://clementrenaud.com) about Internet memes on the Chinese social network Sina Weibo.
-You can read the [thesis](clementrenaud.com/uploads/phD/thesis.pdf) for more background on the project.
+You can read the [thesis](http://clementrenaud.com/uploads/phD/thesis.pdf) for more background on the project.

 #### How can I quote Topogram in my paper ?
 For now, you can quote this conference paper using this [Bibtex entry](/uploads/topogram.bib)